jchai002/choir-justice-supplies/fr/en/changing-your-caller-id-name.markdown

 tags: [ooma-office-manager, admin-features, calling, wework]
 ---

 The caller-ID name is configured during the account activation process.
-It will be displayed when calling another Ooma Office subscriber, an Ooma residential subscriber, and by other external destination phones (see note).
+It will be displayed when calling another Ooma Office subscriber, an Ooma residential subscriber, and other external destination phones (see note).

 Changing the caller-ID name through Ooma Office Manager will change the caller-ID name shown when calling another Ooma Office subscriber or an Ooma residential subscriber, but it will not change what is shown to external destination phones.
 To change your caller-ID globally, please [call Ooma Office Customer Care](/fr/en/contact-us) to request the change.